Internode encryption

 MissionControlCluster

-resource, by copying the following manifest and saving it in a file namedtest-cluster.missioncontrolcluster.yaml
+resource by copying the following manifest and saving it in a file namedtest-cluster.missioncontrolcluster.yaml

-Replace
+Replace the following:

 NAMESPACE

-with the namespace where the cluster is deployed. -
+: The namespace where the cluster is deployed. -

-Now apply the newly-created
+Run the following command to apply the newly-created

 MissionControlCluster

 The generated root CA secret is created within a few seconds.
-Reveal the secret with this command:

 kubectl get secrets -n mission-control |grep internode